 MN GreenStep Cities is a voluntary challenge, assistance and recognition program that helps cities achieve their sustainability and quality-of-life goals.
 The program is based on 29 best practices.
 Red Wing has participated in the program since 2011 and achieved Step 5 recognition in 2019, the highest level a city can achieve.

 In 2018, Red Wing earned a Minnesota Clean Energy Award for success in conservation, energy efficiency, and renewable energy generation programs.
 The city earned the award for teaming up with Xcel Energy to develop the “Green Wing Energy Action Plan” to help residents and business owners save energy while promoting renewable energy.

 The City of Red Wing was awarded SolSmart Silver designation, which recognizes cities that have removed barriers to solar energy development.

-In order to achieve the Silver designation, the city revised its solar permitting process.
-You can view the solar installation application on the city’s permitting page.
+In order to achieve the Silver designation, the City revised its solar permitting process.
+You can view the solar installation application (PDF) on the City’s permitting page.